mmollina/Cpp_and_R/README.md

 g++ for_example.cpp -O2 -Wformat -o for_exemple
 ```

+###Backcross example

-Another exemple: recombination fraction in a backcross
+Now, let us wirte a C++ code to calculate the recombination fraction in a backcross:

 ``` c++
 #include <iostream>